Pkadon/Akatsuki-Towa/README.md

  - Some button labels are hard-coded into the extra json files found in `generate_scripts\extra_json`:
    - these buttons have their `strID` value set to `null`
    - edit the button's `name` value directly to change the button's label
- - '【推奨レベル】', '【依頼人】', '【内容】' labels are hard-coded into the questlog menus
+ - "【推奨レベル】", "【依頼人】", "【内容】" labels are hard-coded into the questlog menus
    - in `generate_scripts/4_make_menus.py` translate those 3 strings toward the bottom under `#build log`, then re-generate and replace the renpy menus

 ---